Air Force Reserve Officer Training Corps, Maxwell AFB, AL

 It is up to you, your interview skills and what you may bring to the table as an Air Force Junior ROTC instructor.
 Each school chooses who they want from the list of candidates sent.

 25. When should I apply?

 If you are already retired, you should apply immediately.
-If not, with verification from AFPC (AD) or ARPC (ANG/AFRES) that your retirement application has been APPROVED, an application can be started.
+If not, with verification from AFPC (AD) or ARPC (ANG/AFRES) that your retirement application has been APPROVED, an application can be started within 9 months of your approved retirement date.
 However, we cannot finalize approval of any application until the actual, published retirement orders are provided.

 26. How long will my application be retained on file?

-Approved applications are good for 5 years from the retirement date.
-Waivers to this are based on needs of Air Force Junior ROTC.
+Approved applications are good for five years from the retirement date.
+Waivers are based on needs of Air Force Junior ROTC.
 Instructors who terminate employment and are eligible for reemployment consideration may remain as active applicants for five years after their date of termination.

 27. Will you return my records, resume, or other data I provide at the time of application?

 No. However, we only accept electronic documents, so this should not be an issue.

 28. What if I retired with Air Force or VA disability?